codeinaire/noMeatMayApp/notes.md

   - `> use <db name>` - this will switch the CLI to use whatever db stated.
   - `> db.getCollection('users').find({ <key>: <value> })` - to find an item.
     - I don't know why but I'm unable to use this: `> db.localDev.find({ <key>: <value> })`

+- ERROR - I now understand what this error means: `(node:10861) UnhandledPromiseRejectionWarning: Unhandled promise rejection (rejection id: 2): MongoError: query selector must be an object`.
+The database gave me an error because I didn't use an object to search for a document in the collection.
+However, when I took away the try/catch block it spat out this error.
+This is because there was no error resolution for the promise that errored out.
+I did just get another of these warnings and then the actual error.
+That must've come from the graphql feedback maybe??

 ## EXPRESS ARCHITECTURE